Learning in the Umpqua

 By Ryan Kincaid

 Thank you to everyone who helped make our second annual Learning in the Umpqua Watershed (training for local educators) a success.
-Fourteen teachers and homeschooling parents participated in this year’s training, and we had presenters from various communities in Oregon, as well as a couple from California [...]
+Fourteen [...]

 Teaching Teachers and Connecting Kids with the Environment

 Last year, we held our first training event for local educators, which we called “Learning in the Umpqua Watershed: Engaging K-12 Students through Nature Connections & STEAM Activities.”
-This is now an annual event, and this year it will take place over three days (April 13th – 15th), allowing us to focus our attention on [...]
+This is [...]

 Education Update Dec 2021